rackerlabs/support-how-to/content/cloud-servers/generate-a-csr.md

 Copy the private key to the server that will host the certificate.
 See your application documentation to determine where to install the private key and certificate on your server.

-### MyRackspace portal
+### MyRackspace Portal

-If you are a Managed or Dedicated customer, you can request a CSR through the MyRackspace portal by using the following steps:
+If you are a Managed or Dedicated customer, you can request a CSR through the MyRackspace Portal by using the following steps:

-1. Log in to the [MyRackspace portal](https://login.rackspace.com) and select **Dedicated Hosting** from the drop-down product menu in the top navigation bar.
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com) and select **Dedicated Hosting** from the drop-down product menu in the top navigation bar.
 2. In the top navigation bar, click **Tickets > Create Ticket**.
 3. On the **Tickets / Create New Ticket** page, select **Generate Certificate Signing Request (CSR)** from the **Subject** drop-down list.
 4. Enter the following information in the **Ticket Details** section: